-Switzerland has not enacted specific legislation concerning passenger rights but, based on the EU–CH Agreement on Air Transport, Regulation (EC) No. 261/2004 is applicable in Switzerland.7 According to the introductory comments in the Annex of the Agreement listing the applicable EU Acts, references to EU Member States in such Acts shall, for the purpose of the Agreement, be understood to equally apply to Switzerland, and the term 'Community air carrier' shall include an air carrier having its principal place of business in Switzerland.
-Further, Article 1(2) of the Agreement provides that Acts mentioned in the Annex of the Agreement shall be interpreted in conformity with decisions of the Court of Justice of the European Union (CJEU) and the European Commission rendered prior to the date of signature of the Agreement (21 June 1999), and decisions rendered after that date shall be communicated to Switzerland and their implications shall be determined by the Joint Committee, which is composed of Swiss and EU representatives to ensure the proper implementation of the EU–CH Agreement on Air Transport.
+Switzerland has not enacted specific legislation concerning passenger rights but, based on the EU–CH Agreement on Air Transport, Regulation (EC) No. 261/2004 is applicable in Switzerland.7 According to the introductory comments in the Annex of the Agreement listing the applicable EU acts, references to EU Member States in such acts shall, for the purpose of the Agreement, be understood to equally apply to Switzerland, and the term community air carrier shall include an air carrier having its principal place of business in Switzerland.
+Further, Article 1(2) of the Agreement provides that acts mentioned in the Annex of the Agreement shall be interpreted in conformity with decisions of the Court of Justice of the European Union (CJEU) and the European Commission rendered prior to the date of signature of the Agreement (21 June 1999), and decisions rendered after that date shall be communicated to Switzerland and their implications shall be determined by the Joint Committee, which is composed of Swiss and EU representatives, to ensure the proper implementation of the EU–CH Agreement on Air Transport.
 The scope and content of these provisions give rise to several questions; in particular the following.

 The EU–CH Agreement on Air Transport grants traffic rights to EU carriers and Swiss carriers between any point in Switzerland and any point in the EU (Article 15 of the Agreement).
-In particular this limitation of the territorial scope of the Agreement gives rise to the argument that Regulation (EC) 261/2004 is not applicable to flights from Switzerland to a country outside the EU or EFTA.
-A Basel court declined application to flights to and from third countries.
+In particular, this limitation of the territorial scope of the Agreement gives rise to the argument that Regulation (EC) 261/2004 is not applicable to flights from Switzerland to a country outside the EU or EFTA.
+A Basel court declined an application for flights to and from third countries.
 The German Federal Court of Justice, in its decision of 9 April 2013,8 submitted this question to the CJEU, but the proceedings were completed without addressing the issue.

 Decisions of the CJEU rendered after the adoption of Regulation (EC) No. 261/2004 were not officially communicated to Switzerland.
-Therefore, the direct application particularly of the following judgments in Switzerland is questionable: Wallentin-Hermann,9 where the CJEU applied a restrictive interpretation of 'extraordinary circumstances' of Article 5(3) of the Regulation; and Sturgeon10 and related decisions, in which the CJEU introduced an obligation to pay compensation in the event of a delay of three hours or more.
+Therefore, the direct application particularly of the following judgments in Switzerland is questionable: Wallentin-Hermann,9 where the CJEU applied a restrictive interpretation of extraordinary circumstances under Article 5(3) of the Regulation; and Sturgeon10 and related decisions, in which the CJEU introduced an obligation to pay compensation in the event of a delay of three hours or more.
 The Swiss courts are not bound by these decisions, but they are, of course, free to follow them.
 The District Court of Bulach confirmed this in a decision of 2 February 2016.
 Based on an interpretation of Regulation (EC) No. 261/2004 in accordance with the standards applicable in Switzerland, the Court held that passengers are not entitled to compensation in the event of delay.

 v Other legislation

 The aviation sector is submitted to the same general liability rules applicable to all businesses in Switzerland.
 However, specific provisions for the aviation sector apply based on the EU–CH Agreement on Air Transport.
-Particularly, EU competition law applies to all cases where trade between the EU and Switzerland may be affected (see Section VI, for more details).
+Particularly, EU competition law applies to all cases where trade between the EU and Switzerland may be affected (see Section VI for more details).
 In addition, product liability law may grant a legal basis for claims against manufacturers or importers of aircraft (see Section VIII.iii).